Explanation of various “realities”, focusing on “Extended Reality”:

 That’s simply life!

 Or does extending reality actually take us out of reality.
 Reality added to or altered is an altered reality.
 In some way it is not real because some part of it is “manufactured”.
-If we become reliant on it and as @TheBBG says someone interferes with that generation of data then we allow ourselves to be further duped, swayed, controlled by the way it is presented to us.
+If we become reliant on it and as @PhilT says someone interferes with that generation of data then we allow ourselves to be further duped, swayed, controlled by the way it is presented to us.
 There is enough mass control now being exerted on us by clever advertising, how much more control do we want others to have?